-Once the above procedure is over, you will be able to share data under network area without any hassle.
+Once the above procedure is over, you will be able to share data under the network area without any hassle.

 Share printers without HomeGroup on Windows 10

 As Windows 10 doesn’t support HomeGroup, this becomes really difficult task to share printer under network area.
-Here, we have explained an easy way of print server to allow such process.
+Here, we have explained an easy way of the print server to allow such a process.
 Here are the steps to follow-

-- Right click on Windows and select the gear icon (Settings) on the left pane.
+- Right-click on Windows and select the gear icon (Settings) on the left pane.

 - When Settings window appears, select Devices thereafter Printers & scanners from the left column.

-- On its corresponding right pane, select the printer that you want to share and hit Manage button.
+- On its corresponding right pane, select the printer that you want to share and hit the Manage button.

 - Type the name of the printer at the void against Share name.